rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 -------------------------------------------------------------------------------

-This folder allow you to easily configure and use a responsive prompt that will dynamically show information about your folder environment.
+This folder allow you to easily configure and use a responsive prompt that will dynamically show information about your current environment.

 -------------------------------------------------------------------------------